MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ---
 author: BryceHo
-description: Everything you need to know about using the PC authoring application to create a guide in Dynamics 365 Guides (Preview). ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
+description: Everything you need to know about using the PC authoring application to create a guide in Dynamics 365 Guides in preview. ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
-title: Use the PC authoring application to create a guide in Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
+title: Use the PC authoring application to create a guide in Dynamics 365 Guides in preview ms.reviewer: v-brycho
 ---

-# Use the PC authoring application to create a guide in Dynamics 365 Guides (Preview)
+# Use the PC authoring application to create a guide in Dynamics 365 Guides in preview

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Use the PC authoring application in Microsoft Dynamics 365 Guides (Preview) to:
+Use the PC authoring application in Microsoft Dynamics 365 Guides in preview to:

 - Create a guide
 - Choose an alignment method